GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/ubuntu/index.rst

 Installing GovReady-Q Server command-by-command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For situations in which more granular control over the install process is required, use the below sequence of commands for installing GovReady-Q.
+For situations in which more granular control over the install process is required, use the commands below to install GovReady-Q.

 .. code:: bash